 Over the past 10 years, I have seen an increase in 3 school avoidance scenarios from families.
 They are:

 - Parents who are being called by the school to come pick up their child, because the child can no longer cope with the stressors of the school day.

-- After school meltdowns or other undesirable behavior from kids when they are at home, despite being able to hold it together at school.
+- After school restraint collapse or other undesirable behavior from kids when they are at home, despite being able to hold it together at school.